 It’s midnight.
 The world around you is fast asleep.
 But, you aren’t.
 You are tossing and turning in bed, anxiously awaiting sleep that seems to be playing a game of hide-n-seek with you.
-Eventually, after what seems like hours, your eyelids begin to droop.
+Eventually, after what seem like hours, your eyelids begin to droop.
 But, just when you feel a sense of calm come over you, a thought creeps into your mind, unannounced, and at once you are awake.
 The sleep that was at the threshold, has turned around and left.

 The thought has now taken over your mind.
 A thought that is scary, terrifying and only increasing in its enormity by the moment.
 You begin to breathe heavily, taking in lungful of air, but suddenly feel suffocated and feel a horrid kind of fear taking shape in the pit of your stomach.
 You start panting and the restlessness increases to such an extent, you just wish to get out of the room, which feels like it’s caving in on you.

 The fear now feels like a claw that surges upwards towards your chest, grips your heart and squeezes the life out of it and the world comes crashing down on you.
 You beg the thought to leave your mind; you pray for the anxiety and the fear to leave you in peace, but it takes more than prayers for it to happen.
 Finally, after what seems like an eternity, the thought leaves you.
 Exhausted, you fall asleep.

 For me, anxiety and fear have been my constant companions for years.
 Being a caregiver for two patients of mental illness took its toll.
 Not a day went by when I wasn’t nervous, scared and anxious about something untoward happening and things going wrong.
 Try as I might, I couldn’t control Life and all that She brought with Her.